 |

 Contact - Immediately contact a staff member using the Report to Moderator link located in the bottom right corner of every post.
-The staff member will establish contact with the distressed member by PM and give them a local phone number for help.
+A staff member will establish contact with the distressed member via PM, will give the member a local phone number for live help and will post a notice to all other staff members to monitor the situation.

 |